 In patients with NSCLC, resume treatment if recommended (see DOSAGE AND ADMINISTRATION, Table 2) at permanently reduced doses for both weekly ABRAXANE and every-3-week carboplatin after ANC recovers to at least 1500 cells/mm³ and platelet count of at least 100,000 cells/mm³ on Day 1 or to an ANC of at least 500 cells/mm³ and platelet count of at least 50,000 cells/mm³ on Days 8 or 15 of the cycle [see DOSAGE AND ADMINISTRATION].

 Sensory neuropathy is dose- and schedule-dependent [see ADVERSE REACTIONS].
 The occurrence of Grade 1 or 2 sensory neuropathy does not generally require dose modification.
-If ≥ Grade 3 sensory neuropathy develops, treatment should be withheld until resolution to Grade 1 or 2 for metastatic breast cancer or until resolution to ≤ Grade 1 for NSCLC followed by a dose reduction for all subsequent courses of ABRAXANE [see DOSAGE AND ADMINISTRATION].
+If ≥ Grade 3 sensory neuropathy develops, withhold ABRAXANE treatment until resolution to Grade 1 or 2 for metastatic breast cancer or until resolution to ≤ Grade 1 for NSCLC and pancreatic cancer followed by a dose reduction for all subsequent courses of ABRAXANE [see DOSAGE AND ADMINISTRATION].

 Because the exposure and toxicity of paclitaxel can be increased with hepatic impairment, administration of ABRAXANE in patients with hepatic impairment should be performed with caution.
-The starting dose should be reduced for patients with moderate or severe hepatic impairment [see DOSAGE AND ADMINISTRATION, Use In Specific Populations and CLINICAL PHARMACOLOGY].
+Patients with hepatic impairment may be at increased risk of toxicity, particularly from myelosuppression; such patients should be closely monitored for development of profound myelosuppression.
+ABRAXANE is not recommended in patients who have total bilirubin > 5 x ULN or AST > 10 x ULN.
+In addition, ABRAXANE is not recommended in patients with metastatic adenocarcinoma of the pancreas who have moderate to severe hepatic impairment (total bilirubin > 1.5 x ULN and AST ≤ 10 x ULN).
+The starting dose should be reduced for patients with moderate or severe hepatic impairment [see DOSAGE AND ADMINISTRATION, Use in Specific Populations and CLINICAL PHARMACOLOGY].

 ABRAXANE contains albumin (human), a derivative of human blood.
 Based on effective donor screening and product manufacturing processes, it carries a remote risk for transmission of viral diseases.
 A theoretical risk for transmission of Creutzfeldt-Jakob Disease (CJD) also is considered extremely remote.
 No cases of transmission of viral diseases or CJD have ever been identified for albumin.

 ABRAXANE can cause fetal harm when administered to a pregnant woman.
-Administration of paclitaxel protein-bound particles to rats during pregnancy at doses lower than the maximum recommended human dose, based on body surface area, caused embryo-fetal toxicities, including intrauterine mortality, increased resorptions, reduced numbers of live fetuses, and malformations.
+Administration of paclitaxel formulated as albumin-bound particles to rats during pregnancy at doses lower than the maximum recommended human dose, based on body surface area, caused embryo-fetal toxicities, including intrauterine mortality, increased resorptions, reduced numbers of live fetuses, and malformations.

 There are no adequate and well-controlled studies in pregnant women receiving ABRAXANE.
 If this drug is used during pregnancy, or if the patient becomes pregnant while receiving this drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing potential should be advised to avoid becoming pregnant while receiving ABRAXANE [see Use in Specific Populations].